 I have worked in a nursing home, caring for the elderly for the past 4 years.
 I enjoy helping people, I have lots of patience and I put my all into whatever I am doing.
 I am happy to help anyone in need.
 I have completed my Level 2 NVQ in Health & Social and recently completed my Level 3.
 I also have a Level 2 Certificate in the principles of dementia care.

 On leaving school, I trained in a care home for 2 years on a youth training scheme gaining my qualification.
 I have an up to date DBS certificate and currently working towards my safeguarding and level 2 qualification.
 In the future, I’m looking to add to these doing first aid and other specialist courses.
 I’m a great listener and can offer good advice.
 I am born and bred on the island with good social, historical knowledge.
 I’m looking forward to getting stuck into my role as a support worker and helping to make a difference and improve peoples quality of life.

 I am a caring, friendly and calm person and I have a passion to see every person thrive in whatever they do and whatever their ability, believing you teach each other.
 I worked for numerous years in an educational setting as a Special Needs/Behavioural Specialist, working with a variety of ages with mild to moderate learning disabilities/special needs.
 Having experience in one to one and group support.
 I completed extensive amounts of courses and training including Safeguarding during my time working at the School.
 Also obtaining an Honours Degree in Psychology.

-I have an up to date DBS check and will be doing NVQ Level 1 in Health and Social Care.
+I have an up to date DBS check and will be doing my NVQ Level 3 in Health and Social Care.
 In my spare time, I enjoy being out in nature, seeing my family and friends, being creative and meditating.

 I am so excited to be working with Socialising Buddies to make a difference.